 We do not provide lunch on any of our trips, so we recommend you bring your own lunch (for the longer trips), snacks and a bottle of water (you can refill it on the trip).

 Yes, there is a specially trained and certified glacier guide on every glacier tour that we offer.

-When glacier hiking you will be provided with an ice axe, harness and helmet.
+When glacier hiking you will be provided with an ice axe, crampons, harness and helmet.
 This will help you to complete the tour safely.
-The minimum size is 35.
+The minimum shoe size to attach crampons is EU 35.